The College is operating under normal conditions at this time.

 - Always have your keys out and ready when you approach your vehicle or residence hall

-- Don’t let strangers follow you into your residence hall; always ask to see ID if you aren’t sure if they belong
+- Don’t let strangers follow you into your residence hall, and contact the security office if you have any safety concerns

 - Alert a friend or roommate of your whereabouts and your expected return whether you are leaving for a few hours or a few days

-- Keep an eye out for dangerous wildlife and never approach bears or other wild animals
+- Keep an eye out for wildlife and never approach bears or other wild animals

 - Stay alert and be aware of your surroundings